 After the external structure, it is time to determine the costs involved in framing our interiors.
 We used 20 gauge steel frame studs for this DIY project.
 Our total cost for metal framing came to be around $700.
 Normally, these costs do not vary much.
 You can find these materials at a local store or Home Depot.

 For the current project, we purchased a 50 amp RV plug and a big 50 amp RV extension cord.
 It plugs all our breakers inside the panel.
 The total cost of electrical fittings came out to be $1500 including all the little things needed for safety.
+Remember, you need to hire a licensed electrician to do the work!

 All the plumbing materials cost us a combined $1800.
 The costs are so high as stainless steel sanitary fittings have been used.
 These costs included all the faucets, sinks, a drain basket, a little water heater, showers, and shower valves.
 The water lines and shut-offs are also included in this cost.
 This is only the material cost excluding any labor charges.